We are always looking to expand our information here. Please send us suggestions at pea4truthandhealing@gmail.com

-• HAVEN is working with academy students and alumni now.
-If you are in crisis, or get a message from a student in crisis, the number for HAVEN is 1-603-994-SAFE (7233).
+• HAVEN is currently working with academy students and alumni.
+If you are in crisis or get a message from a student in crisis, the number for HAVEN is 1-603-994-SAFE (7233).
 A trained advocate will answer 24/7.
 You can feel confident about referring this number or using this service yourself.
-If you are an alumni who wants to report your assault for the first time, we recommend to start with HAVEN.
-They can help you with further reports to Exeter PD, or the Academy, if this is your wish.
+If you are an alumnus who wants to report your assault for the first time, we recommend starting with HAVEN.
+They can help you with further reports to Exeter PD or the Academy, if you wish.

 • Hidden Waters provides resources and healing circles for survivors, parent os survivors, affected family members, those who harmed, family of those who harmed, and circles for BIPOC, LGBTQ+ in all categories